Skip to content

 Even when you follow the steps perfectly, you can run into a few snags.
 Don’t worry—most adjustment issues are common and have simple fixes.
 If your trimmer isn’t performing the way you expect after an adjustment, one of these troubleshooting tips will likely get you back on track.
 Let’s walk through the most frequent problems and how to solve them.

-Problem: Uneven Cuts or Skin Irritation
+Getting Uneven Cuts or Skin Irritation?

 If your clients are experiencing irritation or you’re seeing uneven lines, your blade alignment is the likely culprit.
 This usually happens when the bottom (stationary) blade doesn’t extend far enough past the top (moving) blade’s teeth.
 When the moving blade is too far forward, it can easily catch or cut the skin.
 Revisit the alignment steps, ensuring the top blade is set back slightly.
 If you’ve attempted to zero-gap your Andis T-Outliner trimmers, double-check your work.
 A gap that’s too small is a common cause of skin abrasions.
 The goal is a close cut, not an uncomfortable one.